About President Kaler

-Among other activities, Kaler is a member of the Guthrie Theater Board, the co-chair of Generation Next, Chair of the NCAA Division I Board of Directors and Chair of the Big Ten Council of Presidents and Chancellors.
+Among other leadership activities, Kaler is a member of the Guthrie Theater Board, the co-chair of Generation Next, Chair of the NCAA Division I Board of Directors and Chair of the Big Ten Council of Presidents and Chancellors.
 He was co-founder of Generation Next, a coalition of Twin Cities-area civic, business and education leaders united to help close the achievement and opportunity gaps in Minneapolis and St. Paul area schools.

 Kaler received his Ph.D. in chemical engineering from the University in 1982.
 He went on to become one of the nation’s foremost experts on “complex fluids,” which have applications in drug delivery, food processing, pharmaceuticals, and manufacturing.